Get Started with Kanban using Trello Boards

 Histograms are famous for their clear and simple presentation of data.
 The height of the bars shows the cycle time frequency distribution of your dataset, with frequency on the vertical axis and cycle time on the horizontal axis.

 Cycle time histograms make it easy to measure your average cycle time, highest and lowest cycle times along with the skew of your data.
 A wide spread of data indicates your cycle time varies significantly and your process is inconsistent.

 The aging chart uses the same visual structure as your Kanban board, each column represents a state in your process.
 Each dot represents a task currently in progress.
 The left vertical axis shows how many days a task has spent in that state.
-On the right, percentile lines show the percentage of tasks finished within a certain cycle time.
+On the right, percentile lines show the percentage of tasks finished within certain cycle time.

-Tasks with an age that is higher than 70th percentile are a warning sign of for potential problems.
+Tasks with an age that is higher than the 70th percentile are a warning sign of potential problems.
 Whether they are due to accumulating flow debt, a team member being stuck, a task that needs to be broken down into smaller pieces, or any other reason – aging WIP is a signal that you should take a closer look and start asking questions.

 Throughput Run Chart

 Another crucial metric in Kanban analytics is throughput.
 This is the number of tasks delivered on a certain day, week or month.